 There is no requirement if the target cell does not contain the UE context.

-Editor’s note: FFS Tsi-to-epoch to accommodate for the time needed between the UE acquires the NTN SIB of the target cell and the epoch time conveyed in this SIB is reached

 6.5A.2.2 UE Re-establishment delay requirement in enhanced coverage

 The UE re-establishment delay (TUE_re-establish_delay_NB-IoT) is the time between the moments when any of the conditions requiring RRC re-establishment as defined in clause 5.3.7 in TS 36.331 [2] is detected by the UE to the time when the UE sends PRACH preamble to the target cell.
 The UE re-establishment delay (TUE_re-establish_delay_NB-IoT) requirement shall be less than: